 Ceara has a BA in Glass and Architectural Glass, Edinburgh College of Art, a Post Grad in Community Arts Education, NCAD and has studied Glass & Photography at Alfred University, USA.
 She is a recipient of multiple awards and bursaries from the Arts Council of Ireland, Ealaíon na Gaeltachta, Galway and Limerick City/County Councils.
 In 2013 she received a Paul Brady scholarship from the Irish World Academy of Music at UL.

 Ceara works with the Arts Council as a Creative Associate Artist and as an Arts Coordinator for the Embrace Art & Disability programme and the Artists in Schools programme with the Clare County Arts Office.
-She currently holds a Studio Award with Dance Limerick.

 For inquiries contact: